wvu-robotics/pollination-slam/README.md

 sudo apt-get install libsuitesparse-dev
 # - However, if you want to build Ceres as a *shared* library, you must
 #   add the following PPA:
+# TODO: this appears to not be necessary on melodic.
+There is no "release" for this bugfix"
 sudo add-apt-repository ppa:bzindovic/suitesparse-bugfix-1319687
 sudo apt-get update
 sudo apt-get install libsuitesparse-dev